Innovate UK

 Grant in 2022

-Transdermal Diagnostics is a technology company focused on enhancing the prevention, diagnosis, and management of chronic conditions, particularly diabetes.
-It has developed a wearable technology platform that facilitates needle-free and continuous monitoring of glucose levels.
-This innovative approach utilizes affordable, disposable patches, allowing individuals with diabetes and prediabetes to gain valuable biological insights.
-By providing real-time data, Transdermal Diagnostics empowers users to make informed decisions about their health, ultimately promoting a healthier lifestyle.
+Transdermal Diagnostics is a technology platform focused on the prevention, diagnosis, and management of chronic conditions, starting with diabetes.
+It offers a wearable system that provides needle-free, continuous glucose monitoring through affordable disposable patches, enabling people with diabetes and prediabetes to gain biological insights and make informed decisions for healthier living.

 SEQUENTIAL